 - STS (Security Token Service)

-- The STS service issues Security Assertion Markup Language (SAML) tokens.
+- STS certificates enable a user who has logged on through vCenter Single Sign-On to use any vCenter service that vCenter Single Sign-On supports without authenticating to each one.
+The STS service issues Security Assertion Markup Language (SAML) tokens.
 These security tokens represent the identity of a user in one of the identity source types supported by vCenter Single Sign-On.
-The SAML tokens allow both human users and solution users who authenticate successfully to vCenter Single Sign-On to use any vCenter service that vCenter Single Sign-On supports without authenticating again to each service.

 - Administration server

 - The administration server allows users with administrator privileges to vCenter Single Sign-On to configure the vCenter Single Sign-On server and manage users and groups from the vSphere Web Client.
-Initially, only the user administrator@ your_domain_name has these privileges.
-In vSphere 5.5 this user was firstname.lastname@example.org.
-With vSphere 6.0, you can change the vSphere domain when you install vCenter Server or deploy the vCenter Server Appliance with a new Platform Services Controller.
-Do not name the domain name with your Microsoft Active Directory or OpenLDAP domain name.
+Initially, only the user firstname.lastname@example.org has these privileges.